Sims leads No. 15 Texas past No. 16 Oklahoma 69-65

 - Oops!Something went wrong.Please try again later.

-NORMAN, Okla.
-(AP) Texas coach Shaka Smart and forward Jericho Sims were powerless when Oklahoma beat the Longhorns earlier this season.
+NORMAN, Okla. – Texas coach Shaka Smart and forward Jericho Sims were powerless when Oklahoma beat the Longhorns earlier this season.

 Smart was recovering from COVID-19 and Sims was among several Longhorns who were unavailable when the Sooners won the first matchup by a point.